Ex-NFL player Kellen Winslow Jr. convicted of rape

 A 54-year-old hitchhiker said he drove her to an Encinitas shopping center parking lot and raped her in his Hummer in March 2018.

-A 57-year-old woman said he exposed himself to her while she tended to her garden in May of 2018.
-The jury found him guilty of that charge Monday.
+That summer, a 57-year-old woman said he exposed himself to her while she tended to her garden.

 After news of the attacks broke, a woman came forward and said Winslow had raped her when she was a 17-year-old high school student in 2003.
 He was 19 at the time and had come home from college for the summer.
 She said she passed out at a party in a San Diego suburb and woke up to find Winslow assaulting her.

-A 77-year-old woman who went to the same gym as Winslow in the beach community of Carlsbad said he committed lewd acts in front of her, including touching himself, while Winslow was free on $2 million bail in February.
-The jury found him guilty on the charge of touching himself in front of the woman at the gym, but not guilty of committing a lewd act while in the facility’s hot tub in front of the same woman who said it happened on a different occasion.
+A 77-year-old woman who went to the gym as Winslow in the beach community of Carlsbad said he committed lewd acts in front of her, including touching himself in the facility’s hot tub, while Winslow was free on $2 million bail in February.

-After the jury sent a note saying it was deadlocked on the eight other charges, the judge sent them back to deliberate.
-Jurors went home less than an hour later and were ordered to resume deliberating Tuesday.

-The panel on Friday sent a note to the judge indicating it was possibly struggling to find agreement.

 Defense attorney Marc Carlos questioned the credibility of the women’s claims, saying they had lied, misconstrued things or were unable to initially identify him correctly.